What did we sign up for?? I’m starting to lose my mind!

 “Anyone who refuses to test his limits, anyone unwilling to move out of her comfort zone, is destined to live life inside the envelope.
 The most important developments in science, history, technology and the arts came from taking risks.”

-Anyone who refuses to test his limits, anyone unwilling to move out of her comfort zone, is… Click To Tweet
+Anyone who refuses to test his limits, anyone unwilling to move out of her comfort zone, is destined to live life inside the envelope. -Ben Carson Click To Tweet

 What was the last risk you took?
 Are you considering a risk currently?
 What kind of risks are hardest for you to make?